lancerer314/tracker_status/README.md

 <img src="media/raw.png" alt="raw button" width="50%"/>

 ## What it does
-When displaying the homepage of RED you will see the overall status of the trackers and IRC
+When displaying a page of RED you will see the overall status of the trackers and IRC

 <img src="media/status.png" alt="overall status"/>